-The General Meeting of 10 November 2021 allowed the Board of Directors to trade in the Company's shares.
-The transactions carried out in accordance with this authorisation are described in Section 2 "Corporate governance" in Subsection 2.10 "Share buyback programme" of the universal registration document.
+Authorisation to be granted to the Board of Directors to trade in Company shares in Section 2 "Corporate governance" in Subsection 2.10 "Share buyback programme" of the universal registration document.
 This authorisation is due to expire on 9 May 2023.
 It is thus proposed, in the 12th resolution, that you renew the authorisation for the Board of Directors to trade in the Company's shares for a period of 18 months at a maximum purchase price of €320 per share, excluding acquisition costs.